sportsdunia logo

 The County Ground in Bristol (Image credits: England Cricket official X account/@englandcricket)

-County Ground in Bristol offers a more intimate cricketing experience, with a capacity of 15,000 and boundary sizes of 210 to 230 feet.
-This cricket stadium in England has hosted 10+ ODIs and 5+ T20Is.
+County Ground in Bristol offers a more intimate cricketing experience, with a capacity of 7000 (15,000 ODIs) and boundary sizes of 62-72 meters.
+This cricket stadium has hosted 1 Test, 8 ODIs, and 8 T20Is.
 It made headlines in 2007 when England pulled off a record ODI chase against India in a high-scoring thriller.
 The ground was established in 1889 and is loved for its close-knit setting and passionate local crowd, making every match feel electric.

 Straight Boundary68–72 m